meredithcook/meredithcook.reked/_posts/2023-01-29-words-for-the-new-year.md

 ## A Brief Background

-I [have written before](https://meredithcook.ml/2022/02/05/climbing-the-slide/) about bad habits, my struggles with my emotions, and the subtle-yet-serious ways in which I lost my taste for the Lord and His word.
+I <a href="https://meredithcook.ml/2022/02/05/climbing-the-slide"> have written before </a> about bad habits, my struggles with my emotions, and the subtle-yet-serious ways in which I lost my taste for the Lord and His word.
 Through that season, the Lord revealed the myriad of ways in which I had leaned into sinful thought patterns and how they manifested themselves outwardly.
 I was discontent, ungrateful, and self-centered.

 On paper, those traits don't seem like *that* big of a deal.
-In fact, others may read this and scoff, wishing they could trade their sin struggles with mine—for discontentment, ungratefulness, and selfishness are tolerable, what Jerry Bridges would call "respectable sins" in his [book of the same name](https://amzn.to/3WHvj2R).
+In fact, others may read this and scoff, wishing they could trade their sin struggles with mine—for discontentment, ungratefulness, and selfishness are tolerable, what Jerry Bridges would call "respectable sins" in his <a href="https://amzn.to/3WHvj2R"> book of the same name </a>.
 But, subtle sins left unchecked are just as disastrous and are just as responsible for my separation from God as more "overt" sins.

 In 2020, I had everything I'd ever wanted (pandemic notwithstanding).
 Instead of being grateful for the generosity and kindness with which God had given me all of these gifts, I was filled with entitlement and discontent.
 I was fearful that though I had a good life, things would still not go how I wanted them to go.
 I did not trust the Lord and I doubted His goodness even in the midst of his blessings.
 I was marked by an utter lack of joy.